Preparing for your virtual appointment

 Confirm the timing of your virtual appointment:

-- Check any emails from your doctor.
+- Check any emails from your clinician.
 There may be updates or helpful tips for your appointment.

 - Share your appointment details with a family member or caregiver that will join me for your appointment.
 Your family member or caregiver can also help set up your device.

-- Be available 15 minutes before your appointment and 1 hour after your appointment.
-The nurse or doctor may be running late.
+- Be available 15 minutes before your appointment and 30 minutes after your appointment start time.
+Your clinician may be running late.

 Set up the technology you need for your virtual appointment: